40 Subtle Signs of Illness

 Sluggish wound healing, or wounds that won't heal at all, is often seen as an unfortunate condition that accompanies aging.
 The real culprit is poor circulation, which can be a sign of diabetes.

-The Remedy Rx: According to the Cleveland Clinic, if you have a sore that doesn't heal within three months, it qualifies as a chronic wound, and you should see a doctor about it as soon as possible.
+The Rx: According to the Cleveland Clinic, if you have a sore that doesn't heal within three months, it qualifies as a chronic wound, and you should see a doctor about it as soon as possible.
 Untreated chronic wounds can result in infection, neuropathy and even amputation.

 Sudden Vision Changes